This Day In Writing History

 The novel opens on a Kentucky farm owned by Arthur and Emily Shelby, who like to think that they're kind to their slaves.
 However, when he needs money, Arthur has no problem selling two of his slaves without regard to where they might end up.

-The slaves in question are Uncle Tom, a wise and compassionate middle-aged man, and Harry, the son of Emily's maid, Eliza.
+The slaves are Uncle Tom, a wise and compassionate middle-aged man, and Harry, the son of Emily's maid, Eliza.
 The Shelbys' son George, who looked upon Uncle Tom as a friend and mentor, hates to see him go.

 Uncle Tom and Harry are sold to a slave trader and shipped by riverboat down the Mississippi.
 While on the boat, Uncle Tom strikes up a friendship with Eva, a little white girl.
 When she falls into the river, he saves her life.